melezhik/swat/intro.md

 ```

 Ok, now having routes let's describe an output we expect to get when making requests to routes.
-A files containing rules descibing expected output is called swat check files.
+A files containing rules describing expected output is called swat check files.
 The convention for  naming check file is trivial.
 File should be named by http method ( get or post or head , etc )
 with .txt extension.
-You ave to place check files at proper route directories:
+You have to place check files at proper route directories:

 ```